Holdout-Loss-Based Data Selection for LLM Finetuning via In-Context Learning: Experimental Results

 \paragraph{Score distribution across training examples}

-We analyze SFT on {Yahoo\_Answers\_Topic} to examine the scores assigned to training examples.
+We analyze SFT on {Yahoo\_Answers\_Topics} to examine the scores assigned to training examples.
 Using a holdout set sampled from the Sports topic, we compute the average score for examples from each domain (Figure~\ref{fig:score_distribution}).
 Examples from Sports receive higher scores under both our method and RHO-Loss compared to One-Shot Learning and other topics, demonstrating that our method achieves strong alignment while requiring less computational overhead.

+\paragraph{Dynamics of ICA weights} We observe that ICA weights adjust dynamically during the training process, with most changes occurring early and stabilizing as training progresses.
+Using SFT results on the Yahoo\_Answers\_Topics dataset with $R=5$ as an example, correlations between weights from the first update and subsequent updates are 0.89, 0.75, 0.69, and 0.71.
+Since the weights stabilize later, very frequent score updates are unnecessary.
 Additional analyses in Appendix~\ref{app:response-style} examine response patterns produced by models trained with our method, and Appendix~\ref{app:scored_examples} presents instruction-response pairs with high and low ICA scores, offering further insight into our method's effectiveness.